davidcalikes/Marvelous-Matching/docs/README.md

     I have always had an innate, practical understanding of computing and technology.
 Having worked within the field of Special Education for the last 15 years I often feel and act upon a sense of duty to assist pupils and collegues who are having difficulty operating and integrating assitive technologies.

-    Marvelous Matching, was developed in response to the following technical challenges faced by the teachers and pupils of St Mary's Special School, Drumcar Co Louth.
+    Marvelous Matching, was developed in response to the following technical challenges faced by the teachers and pupils of St Mary's Special School, Drumcar, Co Louth.
 Eire - my current place of work: <br>

     1. Software reliant on the defunct adobe flash player is now no longer functional.
     2. A significant number of pupils with physical and learning disabilities find most early-learning applications too difficult to interact with.